 The Wheel of the Year Holidays are always filled with special magic and charm.

-It is very interesting to take a part in these celebrations but is also educational to learn about other traditions and cultures.
+It is very interesting to take part in these celebrations but is also educational to learn about other traditions and cultures.

 Have a Blessed Lughnasadh 2021!